rickardlindberg/rliterate/rliterate.rliterate.markdown

 ### Workspace

 A workspace is a container for editable content.
-Most commonly pages.
+Only pages at the moment.

 #### Main widget

+The main workspace widget is a scrolling container containing column widgets.

 `rliterate.py / <<classes>>`: